 Very many tourists do not believe Uganda is safe and do not bother to include it on their itineraries (opting for Rwanda gorillas if gorilla trekking was the reason for thinking of visiting Uganda).
-While, many other tourists are not sure but are overcome by the adventure bug and the curiosity to discover this country referred to as the Pearl of Africa, and so they simply take a leap of faith hoping they will be safe.
+While, many other tourists are not sure but are overcome by the adventure bug and the curiosity to discover this country popularly referred to as the Pearl of Africa, and so they simply take a leap of faith hoping they will be safe.

 In this blog I will enlighten you on the safety and security situation of Uganda and how to keep safe when you are a tourist in Uganda

-Again, is Uganda safe for tourists?
+Again, is Uganda safe to visit?

 For more than 15 years now Uganda has enjoyed peace with no war going on in her land.
 President Museveni’s government has built a formidable military that has effectively protected the country from insecurity both from within and without.